AlRado/MiniScriptSharp/README.md

 # MiniScript-cs

-This is an alternative version of the excellent MiniScript language by Joe Strout [MiniScript scripting language](http://miniscript.org) written in C#.
+This is an alternative version of the excellent [MiniScript scripting language](http://miniscript.org) by Joe Strout written in C#.

 The main idea was to use the features of modern versions of C# and to add new features that make it easier to embed functions and support them.
 Here is a list of the main features: